cs3110/textbook/src/chapters/data/lists.md

   languages.
 We'll come back to exceptions near the end of this chapter, after we've covered some of the other built-in data structures in OCaml.

-* Otherwise, stop trying to match at the first time a match succeeds against a pattern.
+* Otherwise, if a match is made, stop the matching process enter the branch.
 Let `pi` be that pattern and let $b$ be the variable bindings produced by matching `v` against `pi`.

 * Substitute those bindings inside `ei`, producing a new expression `e'`.